Agent Experience

 Just as User Experience (UX) focuses on human interactions with a product and Developer Experience (DX) optimizes the experience of building on a platform, AX is about ensuring that AI agents can seamlessly interact with and extend digital products.
 This includes providing well-structured APIs, machine-readable documentation, and clear operational contexts for AI systems.

-- UX (User Experience): Optimizes interactions between humans and digital products, ensuring usability, accessibility, and satisfaction.
+• UX (User Experience): Optimizes interactions between humans and digital products, ensuring usability, accessibility, and satisfaction - the total view of the user’s experience.

-- AX (Agent Experience): Ensures that AI agents can autonomously navigate, interpret, and utilize platforms effectively to serve human users.
+• AX (Agent Experience): Ensures that delegated AI agents can successfully navigate, interpret, and utilize digital services to effectively serve users.

 Why AX matters in the era of AI agents